vmware-tanzu/community-edition/docs/site/content/docs/docker-monitoring-stack.md

 Both Prometheus and Grafana also have a requirement to use persistent volumes (PV).
 To facilitate the creation of persistent volumes on local storage, the local-path-storage package is installed.
 Thus, the order of package deployment will be, Certificate Manager, followed by Contour, then local-path-storage, followed by Prometheus and then finally Grafana.

-We will make the assumption that a Tanzu Community Edition workload cluster is already provisioned.
+We will assume that a Tanzu Community Edition workload cluster is already provisioned.
 For more information about workload clusters, see [Deploying workload clusters](workload-clusters).
 The Load Balancer services are being provided by [metallb](https://metallb.universe.tf/).
 The metallb deployment can be considered a three step process if deploying via manifests, and the procedure is well documented on the [metallb](https://metallb.universe.tf/installation/#installation-by-manifest) web site.